skesamsetty/python-api-challenge/README.md

 ## WeatherPy Analysis

-Analysis has been performed on the World cities randomly selected from across the world.
+Analysis has been performed on the cities randomly selected from across the world.
 Farmost Cities from equator in the Northern Hemisphere included Longyearbyen, Svalbard, Norway and Qaanaaq, Greenland; and in the Southern Hemisphere were Ushuaia, Argentina (Southernmost tip of South America) and Punta Arenas, Chile.

 Equator is considered to be 0 Degrees Latitude.
 Positive latitudes are considered to be Northern Hemisphere and Negative latitudes are considered as Southern Hemisphere.